danielrs/botellier/README.md

 ## Botellier

-A wannabe, distributed key-value data store.
+A distributed key-value data store.
 It aims to be a simple Redis clone for the JVM.

 ### Command support